Guide to Responsive Images with Bootstrap

 <link href="https://cdn.jsdelivr.net/npm/bootstrap@5.1.3/dist/css/bootstrap.min.css" rel="stylesheet" integrity="sha384-1BmE4kWBq78iYhFldvKuhfTAU6auU8tT94WrHftjDbrCEXSU1oBoqyl2QvZ6jIW3" crossorigin="anonymous">

-Then, we add this JS file to the end of the <body> tag:
+Then, include this JavaScript file at the end of your <body> tag

 <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.1.3/dist/js/bootstrap.bundle.min.js" integrity="sha384-ka7Sk0Gln4gmtz2MlQnikT1wXgYsOg+OMhuP+IlRH9sENBO0LRn5q+8nbTov4+1p" crossorigin="anonymous"></script>

-The code used for both Bootstrap and Popper is now bundled into one file.
+In this setup, both Bootstrap and Popper are bundled into one file for you.

 Initial template